vectordotdev/vector/rfcs/2020-09-16-3875-kubernetes-metrics-api.md

 This RFC will cover:

-- what's Metrics API, how it's defined, how it's deployed, hot to access it;
+- what's Metrics API, how it's defined, how it's deployed, how to access it;
 - how should we integrate with Metrics API, and should we do it in the first place;

 This RFC will not cover: